 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Add the power of omega-3
+Add the power of PUFAs

 Increase your fresh fruits and vegetables

-Move it — and lose it
+For osteoarthritis, move it — and lose it

 The message: Diet clearly matters.
 For arthritis, it’s not a cure-all, but every little bit helps.